 Recording by the Media Services Department

-Under certain circumstances and with the faculty member's permission, the Media Services department will record class sessions, or will assist the faculty member with the recording process.
+Under certain circumstances and subject to the faculty member's permission, the Media Services department will record class sessions, or will assist the faculty member with the recording process.
 Media Services can only provide recording services for classes held in classrooms with built-in video- and or audio- recording equipment.

-Upon faculty request, Media Services will record all classes in a particular course and make them available to all students in the course for either 7 days or for the remainder of the semester.
+Upon faculty request, Media Services will record all classes in a particular course and make them available to all students in the course for the remainder of the semester.

-All classes will be recorded by Media Services and made available to all students for 7 days after the make-up class.
-Faculty who do not want classes released for this reason must contact Dean Gontrum and notify students.
+Rescheduled classes will be recorded by Media Services and made available to all students forthe remainder of the semester.
+Faculty who do not want classes recorded for this reason must contact Dean Gontrum and notify students.

 Inclement weather (during periods determined by the deans)

-All classes except clinics will be recorded by Media Services and made available to all students for 7 days after the class.
-Faculty who do not want classes released for this reason must contact Dean Gontrum and notify students.
+All classes except clinics will be recorded by Media Services and made available to all students for the remainder of the semester.
+Faculty who do not want classes recorded for this reason must contact Dean Gontrum and notify students.